rh-ai-quickstart/llm-cpu-serving/README.md

 - 8 Gi
 - Storage: 5Gi

-Note: This version is compiled for Intel CPU's (preferrably with AWX512 enabled to be able to run compressed models as well, but optional).
+Note: This version is compiled for Intel CPU's (preferably with AWX512 enabled to be able to run compressed models as well, but optional).
 Here's an example machine from AWS that works well: [https://instances.vantage.sh/aws/ec2/m6i.4xlarge](https://instances.vantage.sh/aws/ec2/m6i.4xlarge)

 ### Minimum hardware requirements